Applications for Trimester 2 2021 open 17 June 2021.

 - Bachelor of Laws

-- demonstrate a commitment towards social studies or Holocaust studies in both academic endeavours and community work
+Preference will be given to a student who can demonstrate a commitment towards social studies or Holocaust studies in both academic endeavours and community work.

 Scholarship recipients are required to: